 The location of the New Orleans Downtown area is shown in Figure 114.
-As indicated in the previous sections, the breaching and overtopping of the floodwalls and levees generally occurred early (between about 0630 and 0800) on Monday morning.
+As indicated in the previous sections, the breaching and overtopping of the floodwalls and levees generally occurred early (between about 1130 and 1300 UTC (6:30 and 8:00 a.m.
+CDT)) on Monday.
 These floodwaters filled the areas in the immediate vicinity of the breaches first and then began to spread out to the New Orleans Downtown area.
-Interviews with eyewitnesses in the downtown area revealed a range of times ranging from about noon on Monday to Wednesday, depending on location and topography.
-Gauge data was available at the Palmetto Canal which drains much of the New Orleans
+Interviews with eyewitnesses in the downtown area revealed times ranging from about noon on Monday to Wednesday, depending on location and topography.
+Gauge data are available at the Palmetto Canal which drains much of the New Orleans Downtown area.

-Downtown area.
 Figure 139 shows the hydrographs developed at three gauge locations along Palmetto Canal.
-Also shown in Figure 139 is the Pump Station 10 hydrograph for comparison.
-As indicated in Figure 139, there is a significant time lag between the Pump Station 10 and Palmetto hydrographs.
-According to the Pump Station 10 hydrograph, the water levels rose rapidly on Monday, peaking on Tuesday morning, and then beginning a slow fall.
+Also shown in Figure 139 is the OP 10 hydrograph for comparison.
+As indicated in Figure 139, there is a significant time lag between the OP 10 and Palmetto hydrographs.
+According to the OP 10 hydrograph, the water levels rose rapidly on Monday, peaking on Tuesday morning, and then beginning a slow fall.

 Figure 139.
-Stage hydrographs at Pump Station 10 and Palmetto Canal at Pine St., Lopez St., and Jeff Davis St.
+Stage hydrographs at Pump Station OP 10 and Palmetto Canal at Pine Street, Lopez Street, and Jeff Davis Street.
+[Times are referenced to CDT].